Factbox: Triple Crown near misses

-(Reuters) - California Chrome joined the long list of horses to win the Kentucky Derby and the Preakness Stakes only to miss out on the Triple Crown by failing to win the Belmont Stakes.

-Here is a look at what happened to the Triple Crown contenders who came up short in the Belmont.
+(Reuters) - California Chrome is the 34th horse to have won the Kentucky Derby and the Preakness Stakes.
+Of those, 11 have gone on to win the Belmont Stakes and complete the Triple Crown.
+Here is a look at what happened to the others in the Belmont Stakes.

 1932 BURGOO KING - Did not compete in the Belmont.
 The exact reason remain a source of contention.